sfajfer/Master-of-Gu/chapters/11-Combat.md

 ### Stunned
 A *stunned* creature cannot move or take any actions or reactions.
 At the end of their turn, they lose the *stunned* condition and gain the *dazed* condition.

+## Area of Effect Attacks
+When a creature is caught in an area of effect, they can dodge as a reaction, escaping the area of effect if they succeed and can move outside the area of effect.

+### Line
+Lines are really a horizontal cylinder, and will have a width and a length, with their height being the same as the width.

+### Radius
+Circular area of effects will originate from a source square and have a radius.
+If an area of effect has a radius of 5 meters, it will effect the source square and any square that could be reached using 5 meters of movement from the source square.

 \newpage